laribimahdi0/react-leaflet-choropleth/README.md

 `ref`: A way to get the leaflet geojson Object. `<ref>.leafletElement` will be a FeatureGroup containing the leaflet layers created.

+ `identity`: A function used to set the `key` prop for each geojson feature

 All other props passed to `Choropleth` will also be passed to each geojson layer.

 ## Example